Synchro/laravel-violations/README.md

 There are two ways of defining target URLs to send reports to in CSP.

 The preferred mechanism is [the `report-to` directive from CSP level 3](https://w3c.github.io/webappsec-csp/#directive-report-to) which targets a [named reporting endpoint](https://www.w3.org/TR/reporting-1/) from a `Reporting-Endpoints` header, which can define one or more named endpoints to send reports to, like this:

 ```http header
 Reporting-Endpoints: csp-report="https://example.com/csp", nel-report="https://example.com/nel"
 Content-Security-Policy: default-src 'self'; report-to csp
 ```

 The second mechanism is [the deprecated `report-uri` directive defined in CSP level 2](https://www.w3.org/TR/CSP2/#directive-report-uri), which includes the reporting URL directly inside the CSP:

 ```http header
 Content-Security-Policy: default-src 'self'; report-uri https://example.com/csp
 ```

 One other difference is that `report-uri` can contain multiple URLs, whereas `report-to` can only contain a single target name.
-For compatibility with both at once, this package only supports creating a single reporting URL per named endpoint.
+For compatibility with both at once, *this package only supports creating a single reporting URL per named endpoint*.

 It's safe to define both directives; browsers that support `report-to` will ignore `report-uri` if it's also present, as per [the CSP level 3 spec](https://w3c.github.io/webappsec-csp/#directive-report-uri), and browsers that don't support `report-to` won't know what they're missing.
 The world is currently in a transition period where `report-uri` is deprecated, but support for `report-to` remains thin, so it's best to support both for now.
 Keep an eye on [caniuse.com](https://caniuse.com/mdn-http_headers_content-security-policy_report-to) for browser support updates.